-Capital Gains Tax (Effective) - Malaysia Compared to Asia
+Capital Gains Tax (Effective) in Malaysia compared to Asia

 Malaysia: Capital gains taxes (%).